MarioGit19/bpl3/.github/instructions/copilot.instructions.md

 ### Functions
 - Declare functions using the `frame` keyword.
 - Use `return` to exit.
-- Use `call` to invoke other functions.
+- Invoke functions directly by name.

 ```bpl
 frame my_function(a: int, b: int): u64 {